The effect of substrate waviness on random sequential adsorption packing properties: Results and discussion

-Although $\theta$, as defined in \eqref{eq:theta}, is the quantity measured in real experiments, one may ask if its value originates solely from the fact the area $S$ of a virtual surface (cf. Fig.~\ref{fig:surface}) is larger than $S_\text{flat}$ for a flat surface.
-If it was, $\theta$ would be equal to $\theta_\text{flat} S/S_\text{flat}$, but actually $\theta$ is less than that indicating a non-trivial role of the surface structure.
+Although $\theta$, as defined in \eqref{eq:theta}, is the quantity measured in actual experiments, the question arises whether its value originates solely from the fact the the area $S$ of a virtual surface (cf. Fig.~\ref{fig:surface}) is larger than $S_\text{flat}$ for a flat surface.
+If it does, $\theta$ would be equal to $\theta_\text{flat} S/S_\text{flat}$, but in fact $\theta$ is smaller, which indicates a non-trivial role of the surface structure.
 Fig.~\ref{fig:theta}(b) shows the dependence of $\theta_\text{flat} - \theta S_\text{flat}/S$ on $\lambda$ and $A$.
-The highest deviation is visible for $\lambda$ comparable with the ball's size and a high $A$.
+The highest deviation is visible for $\lambda$ comparable with the ball size and high values of $A$.
 In this regime, the virtual surface has deep valleys and a particle adsorbed near the surface minimum blocks the area on both sides of the valley.
-The effect is suppressed for very low $\lambda$ values when the virtual surface is near flat.
-Likewise, when $A$ and $\lambda$ are large, the surface is flat at the length scale of the particle's diameter, so rescaling according to the virtual surface area gives a good approximation of $\theta$.
+The effect is suppressed for very low $\lambda$ values when the virtual surface is nearly flat.
+Similarly, when $A$ and $\lambda$ are large, the surface is flat at the length scale of the particle's diameter, so rescaling according to the virtual surface area gives a good approximation of $\theta$.

-Before a direct application of these results to the detection of roughness of a real surface below an adsorption monolayer, one has to remember about the simplicity of the RSA model.
-For a moderate $\lambda$ and large enough $A$ it is possible that the molecules at the neighbouring ridges block the adsorption of subsequent ones in the valley, while from the point of the RSA protocol it is a valid placement (for the illustration cf. the rightmost particles in Fig.~\ref{fig:surface}).
+Direct application of these results to the detection of roughness of a real surface below an adsorption monolayer needs to incorporate the limitations and simplicity of the RSA model.
+For a moderate $\lambda$ and large enough $A$ it is possible that the molecules at the neighbouring ridges block the adsorption of subsequent ones in the valley, while for the RSA protocol it would be a valid placement (for the illustration cf. the rightmost particles in Fig.~\ref{fig:surface}).
 Therefore, the estimation of experimental surface properties may be burdened with significant uncertainty.
-Nevertheless, in the most interesting region, where both $A$ and $\lambda$ are smaller or comparable to $D$, this issue is much less pronounced.
+Nevertheless, within the most interesting region, where both $A$ and $\lambda$ are smaller or comparable to $D$, this issue is of lesser prominence.